Gassandrid/ewan.my/content/Notes/Statistics/Class Notes/CH2 - Random Variables.md

 ---

-## How do we represent random variables?
+## How Do We Represent Random Variables?

 Random variables are represented by capital letters, such as X, Y, or Z. They are used to represent the outcomes of random experiments, and they can take on different values depending on the outcome of the experiment.